How To Make Couscous Tikki?

 - Onion 1 small chopped very finely

-- Parsley 2 tbsp minced
+- Parsley 2 tablespoon minced

-- Dill leaves 1 tbsp chopped finely
+- Dill leaves 1 tablespoon chopped finely

 - Ginger garlic paste 1 tsp